mnjm/kayal/content/docs/_index.md

 ---
 Discover everything about Kayal here.

-Start with the Getting Started if you're new, or explore the Samples section to see Kayal in action.
+Start with the Getting Started if you're new, or explore the Examples and Shortcodes section to see Kayal in action.